levshx/levshx/README.md

-Hi, my name is Pavel Levshic Sergeevich, below are some of the stacks I've been accumulating during my years of work and study.
+Hi, my name is Pavel Levshic, below are some of the stacks I've been accumulating during my years of work and study.

 - Languages:
     - HTML;